hyperledger/besu/ROADMAP.md

 * First Class Client

 ### Advanced Privacy
-The current privacy functionality will be enhanced with dynamic privacy groups, including the ability to and remove participants from a privacy group.
+The current privacy functionality will be enhanced as described in the [privacy roadmap](PRIVACYROADMAP.MD).

 ### Smart Contract Based Permissioning
 Building on the smart contract based permissioning mechanism implemented in v1.1, additional tooling will be provided through a Dapp to simplify and enhance the interaction with the smart contracts.
 Permissioning for Ethereum accounts will also be introduced.